PrefectHQ/prefect/docs/ui/cloud.md

 1. [Sign in or register](#sign-in-or-register) a Prefect Cloud account.
 2. [Create workspaces](#create-a-workspace) for your account.
-3. [Create an API token](#create-an-api-token) to authorize a local execution environment.
+3. [Create an API key](#create-an-api-key) to authorize a local execution environment.
 4. [Configure Orion settings](#configure-orion-for-cloud) to use Prefect Cloud.
 5. [Configure storage](#configure-storage).
 6. [Run a flow](#run-a-flow-with-cloud) and display the flow run in Prefect Cloud.